Faervan/angel-td/README.md

 cargo run
 ```
 **WARNING:**
-The resolution is currently hardcoded to 1920x1080
+The resolution is currently hardcoded to 1920x1080, I am unaware of how launching the game on a monitor with a larger resolution will behave.